Skip to main content Skip to navigation

 Finishing#

-People generally read A3s from top-left to bottom-right, so use the bottom-right corner for your conclusion.
-The conclusion should leave the reader clear on next steps, proposals or follow-up.
+People generally read A3s from top-left to bottom-right, and don’t look closely at the top-right quadrant.
+This makes the top-right quadrant ideal for visuals, graphs, or other eye-catching content.
+The conclusion in your bottom-right corner should leave the reader clear on next steps, proposals, or follow-up.
 Don’t leave them wondering ‘So what?’

 And remember to: